Thursday, October 8, 2020

 This year’s excavations (2020) were concentrated around the Roman Theater.
 Archaeologists hoped to find remnants from earlier constructions that would complete the picture of Myra (see: Ancient Myra from Finike) we have until now.

 Their search was rewarded when they unearthed a small Hellenistic theater underneath the Roman construction.
-Also, sections of walls were retrieved as well as a number of bronze, lead and silver artifacts and various ceramics.
+Also, sections of walls were retrieved as well as a number of bronze, lead, and silver artifacts and various ceramics.

 [Picture from the Hurriyet Daily News]

-As always, such scenes from daily life help to complete the information we have so far about culture and beliefs of that time, in that area.
+As always, such scenes from daily life help to complete the information we have so far about the culture and beliefs of that time, in that area.